GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/1_Background.md

 RStudio, like most IDEs, provides a graphical interface to R, making it more user-friendly, and providing dozens of useful features.
 We will introduce additional benefits of using RStudio as you cover the lessons.
-In this case, we are specifically using [RStudio Server](https://www.rstudio.com/products/RStudio/#Server), a version of RStudio that can be accessed in your web browser.
-RStudio Server has the same features of the Desktop version of RStudio you could download as standalone software.

 ![image](./figures/rstudio_session_default.png){width="700"}